 - Unholy Blight makes spreading diseases quite easy and they don’t need to be applied first.
 A bit easier to manage than the other two, since it’s a “one step” application.
-Roiling Blood is generally better, as it can be used on demand, available blood runes permitting.
-Unholy Blight has a nice bonus though, as it does not cost runes or runic power.
+Works very well with Chillblains or Necrotic Plague (as victims of your Frost Fever will be slowed.)
+Rapid disease spreading and slows from those diseases.

 Tier 2 Talents

-- Anti-Magic Zone was nerfed in 5.4.
+- Anti-Magic Zone was nerfed in 5.4 to 3 seconds.
 Better for PvE than PvP.
+Skip it.